Al Blozis: Professional football career

-Blozis was drafted in the fifth round of the 1942 NFL Draft and played offensive tackle for the New York Giants of the National Football League in 1942 and 1943 before entering the military.
+Blozis was drafted in the fifth round of the 1942 NFL draft and played offensive tackle for the New York Giants of the National Football League in 1942 and 1943 before entering the military.
 He was also able to play three games in 1944 while on furlough.

 World War II and death

 In a 1991 news story, The New York Times wrote, "Curiously, the very size that made him so intimidating on the football field kept him out of the military until late 1943, when, after repeated attempts, Blozis finally persuaded the Army to waive its size limit and accept him.
 It took further persuading to get from a desk job to the front lines."

 Blozis was inducted into the United States Army on December 9, 1943.
 He was first assigned to duty as a physical instructor at Walter Reed General Hospital and then went through officer training at Fort Benning, where he set the army's hand-grenade-throwing record with a toss of 94 yards, 2 feet, 6.5 inches.
 He was commissioned as a second lieutenant in the 28th Infantry Division.
 On January 31, 1945, his platoon was in the Vosges Mountains of France scouting enemy lines.
 When two of his men, a sergeant and a private, failed to return from a patrol, he went in search of them alone.
 He never returned.

 Blozis was first listed as missing, but in April 1945, his death was confirmed.
-His remains were buried at the Lorraine American Cemetery and Memorial in Saint-Avold, Moselle.